sharmainec/tp/docs/UserGuide.md

 Format: `export FILE_NAME`

 * Provides a file name with .csv extension in which the flash cards will be stored and exported.
-* The exported file will be added to the `data` folder in a CSV format.
+* The exported file will be added to the `data` folder (located in the same folder as the lingogo.jar file).
-* The CSV file will have 2 columns.
-The first column is for the English phrase, and the second column is for the foreign phrase.
+* The CSV file will have 3 columns in the order of Language type, Foreign phrase, and English phrase.

 Examples:
 * `export myCards.csv` will save all cards in LingoGO! to a CSV file named `myCards.csv`.